20 Questions: Ishmael Butler from Shabazz Palaces and Knife Knights

 Our 20 Questions feature sums up the quality that Shabazz Palaces' Ishmael Butler only reveals once you get to talking with him: his dry, clipped humor.

 An artist who has thrived on the margins of popular music for nearly three decades, Ishmael Butler first gutted the conventions of hip-hop as a part of Digable Planets in the early 1990s, helping to retool the mechanisms of the genre and steer it off course for a mind-bending detour.
 Pulling from the giants of jazz (Art Blakey, whom the Planets sampled on their smash hit "Rebirth of Slick") and the loose poetic constructs of African-American beat poet Bob Kaufman, Butler achieved, with group members Ladybug Mecca and Doodlebug, a status of untouchable influence.
 Many have tried to follow in the Planets' footsteps.
-But none have succeeded in attaining the same kind of artistic autonomy that the rapper and producer have created for himself.
+But none have succeeded in attaining the same kind of artistic autonomy that the rapper/producer has created for himself.

 After the dissolution of the group, years would pass before Butler took up the reins with music again as one half of Shabazz Palaces (The Palace's other half is multi-instrumentalist Tendai Maraire).
 A mysterious hip-hop anomaly that helped to bring a deeper musical conscientiousness to Afrofuturism, Shabazz Palaces quietly crept onto the scene in 2009, startling all the ear-to-the-ground insiders with their highly surreal hip-hop before gaining traction with the larger public.
 Two EPs and four albums later, Shabazz Palaces still ranks as one of the most unusual and expressly unique bands making music today.